 Access Center and Low Barrier Shelter

-At the same time we’ve had a setback in establishing a location for the Access Center, we’ve secured funding and resources from multiple partners to help launch the Access Center.
+At the same time we’ve had a setback in establishing a location for the Access Center, we’ve secured funding and resources from multiple partners to help launch the Access Center and the Community System of Care.
 Below is a summary of a few of the resources and partners:

 Individuals who wish to begin volunteering for outreach are invited to the Volunteer Homeless Outreach Team Orientation.
 Community volunteers are certified through Behavioral Health and Recovery Services (BHRS), and are part of the Multi-disciplinary Engagement & Outreach Team.